toeggel/ReadTheDocs/docs/architecture/architecture.md

 # Architecture

-> Eine Architektur braucht eine Vision (und ist auf das Business fokussiert).
+Eine Architektur braucht eine Vision (und ist auf das Business fokussiert).

 Sie richtet sich an Werten (von Stakeholdern) aus.
 Steht Time-to-market im Vordergrund, wird der Fokus auf eine gute Entwicklungsproduktivität gelegt.

 Know __whether__ to use a tool or technology (and only partially how)

-> Architecture is the art of choosing the right trade-offs
+>[!QUOTE] Architecture is the art of choosing the right trade-offs

+> [!TIP]
+> Don’t try to find the _best_ design in software architecture; instead, strive for the _least worst_ combination of trade-offs.

+**What is architecture**

+* Structure
+* Split into components
+* Interfaces
+* Dependencies

 ## Goal